Flybe (2022–2023)

 Flybe (pronounced /ˈflaɪˌbiː/), styled as flybe, was a British regional airline based at Birmingham Airport, England.
-It commenced operations using the name of a former airline in 2022, but ceased operations and entered administration on 28 January 2023.
+In 2022 it commenced operations using the name of a former airline, but ceased them and entered administration on 28 January 2023.

 History

 Predecessor

-The airline traces its history back to Jersey European Airways, which was set up in 1979 after the merger of Intra Airways and Express Air Services.
-The firm was renamed British European in 2000 and Flybe in 2002.
+The airline traces its history back to Jersey European Airways, which was set up in 1979 after the merger of both Intra Airways and Express Air Services scheduled operations.
+The company was renamed British European Airways in June 2000 and branded Flybe in July 2002.
 In November 2006, Flybe purchased BA Connect, thereby becoming the largest regional airline in Europe.
-On 5 March 2020, the first airline named Flybe filed for administration and ceased all operations.
+On 5 March 2020, the airline filed for administration and ceased all operations.

 Relaunch

 On 19 October 2020, reports emerged that Lucien Farrell, in charge of former shareholder Cyrus Capital's European office had formed a new company, Thyme Opco, to purchase the Flybe brand and relaunch the airline, subject to regulatory approvals.
 The new owner planned to "start small and restore regional connectivity in the UK" from 2021.
 On 1 December 2020, Thyme Opco applied for a UK operating licence.
-Thyme Opco also registered a 21-year-old de Havilland Canada Dash 8 Q400, which was expected to be the first aircraft for the 'new Flybe', although that particular aircraft was subsequently transferred to PAL Airlines, a regional airline in Eastern Canada.
+Thyme Opco also registered a 21-year-old de Havilland Canada Dash 8 Q400, which was expected to be the first aircraft for the 'new Flybe'.

 In April 2021, the British Civil Aviation Authority granted the new airline an operating licence as well as Type A and B route licences, enabling the carrier to operate both charter and scheduled services.
 The new company also obtained 86 slots at Heathrow Airport in London for the summer 2021 season, to be used for flights to Edinburgh and Aberdeen.
-The 'original' Flybe company was renamed FBE Realisations 2021 Limited, with Thyme Opco Limited becoming Flybe Limited.
+The 'original' Flybe company was renamed FBE Realisations 2021 Limited, with Thyme Opco Limited becoming Flybe Ltd.

 On 3 June 2021, the operating licence for the original company was revoked following an unsuccessful appeal to the Transport Secretary.
 Despite initial beliefs that its legacy slots at UK airports had returned to the slot coordinator, this was shown not to be the case by coordinator ACL.
 The new operating company also leased Heathrow slots from British Airways for routes to Edinburgh and Aberdeen.
 On 26 October 2021, the new Flybe Limited confirmed that it had appointed David Pflieger as its chief executive.
 That closely followed the appearance of an ex-Flybe Q400, registered as G-JECX, which had been painted with a new purple-and-white livery.
 In November 2021, the airline announced that it had picked Birmingham Airport as its new base, with operations scheduled to begin in early 2022 to "key regions across the UK and EU".